 Most of the voyageurs, as the men are termed who come with the boats, are Canadians, we are admirably adapted to this kind of life.
 Their spirits are excellent, and scarcely ever cast down.
 If the work is very hard or some rapid is unusually difficult to pass, or anything goes wrong, they grumble most heartily; but as soon as they are free from trouble they forget all about it and never anticipate difficulties.
 If anything has to be done quickly — such as mending a boat or making an oar, a pole, or a spoon — they set about it and get it finished whilst another person would be considering how it should be done.
 This is an invaluable talent in a country and under circumstances where rapidity of action is important.
 It is true that their work does not last long; but it is better that a man should be able to mend a boat in half an hour, in such a way that it will carry him the remainder of his journey, at the end of which he can get it thoroughly repaired, than that he should occupy so much time in doing it completely, that the river my be frozen up, or the ship have sailed for which the goods were intended.

 So there you are — that is how the HBC men built and maintained a York Boat.

-If you want to order my book, “The York Factory Express,” which tells the story of the York Boats on the Saskatchewan River, you can do so here: http://ronsdalepress.com/york-factory-express-the/ Thank you!
+If you want to order my book, “The York Factory Express” (which tells the story of the York Boats on the Saskatchewan River), you can order direct rom my publisher, Ronsdale Press of Vancouver, B.C., using the link in my pinned post on my home page.
+Thank you!

 Copyright, Nancy Marguerite Anderson, 2020.
 All rights reserved.